How to Connect Microsoft SQL Server to Google Sheets

 Non-technical team members can easily import tables and datasets from SQL Server into Google Sheets with Coefficient’s user-friendly, intuitive data inline previewer.

-Team members can apply filters and set limits to data imports with a point-and-click interface.
-They can also pull data from multiple databases into one spreadsheet, allowing them to blend data from multiple sources.
+- Connect Multiple Databases – Users can pull data from multiple databases into one spreadsheet, allowing them to blend data from multiple sources.

 Coefficient empowers your technical and non-technical teams to expand and accelerate analysis of MS SQL Server data inside Sheets.

-Click Extensions on the top menu of Google Sheets.
+Step 1: Click Extensions on the top menu of Google Sheets.
 Then select Add-ons > Get add-ons to open Google Workspace Marketplace.

 Find the app by typing in ‘Coefficient’ into the search bar.
 Follow the prompts for installation.